 On January 25th, 3:00-5:00 p.m., join the Society of Environmental Journalists (SEJ) and the Wilson Center for the 7th annual Journalists' Guide to Energy and the Environment, where top reporters will look ahead at 2019's biggest stories.

 Always broadcast live and always standing-room-only, this highly anticipated event draws hundreds of journalists, Congressional and agency staffers, lobbyists, NGOs, corporations and academics for a lively roundtable discussion and open Q&A.

-SEJ will also release its annual "Journalists' Guide to Energy and the Environment" with leads, tips and background on the big issues likely to hit the headlines in 2019.
-See what we've published so far.
+SEJ will also release its annual "Journalists' Guide to Energy and Environment" with leads, tips and background on the big issues likely to hit the headlines in 2019.
+See what we've published.

 A reception generously sponsored by The Wilderness Society, The Nature Conservancy, and EnvironmentAmerica will follow.

 WHAT: 2019 Journalists' Guide to Energy and Environment

 Media guests, including TV crews, are welcome and should RSVP directly to Amanda.King@wilsoncenter.org.
 Media bringing heavy electronics MUST indicate this in their response so they may be cleared through the Wilson Center's building security and allowed entrance.

 Join the conversation on Twitter by following @NewSecurityBeat and @SEJorg and using the hashtag #SEJ2019